-Read on as we tell you if it is right, why people do it, how you should react to such a situation, and how you should do it if it is your only option.
+Read on as we tell you if breaking over text is right, why people opt for it, and how you should do it if it is your only option.

 Is It Okay To Breakup With Someone Over Text?

 No, it is not okay to break up with someone over a text message.
 Breaking up over text may be convenient for the one doing it, but imagine how painful it would be for the one at the receiving end.
 Not only is it impolite and hurtful, but also extremely humiliating for the receiver.
 And if you have been in a long-term relationship, the pain can only increase manifold.
 For instance, Chanelle Hayley, a blogger, shares how her unceremonious breakup broke her heart.
 She says, “I was broken up with via a text message one Monday evening in April 2018.
 It was my first heartbreak experience as he was my first boyfriend.
 The breakup was a shock (i).”

 The receiver is denied a sense of closure because they do not get a chance to hear your reasons or put forward their opinion.
 They are probably not a part of the decision, which is unfair to them.
 It can shatter someone’s confidence when they feel that they weren’t important enough for you to be given a dignified breakup.
 The rupture caused by breaking up with someone over text can leave deep emotional scars and hinder future relationships.
 Therefore, it’s important to consider the consequences before deciding to break off a relationship through a text message.

 However, there are certain scenarios where breaking up over a text may prove a viable option.
 For instance, if you both have been dating for only a short while or neither of you seems overly attached, it might not seem like such a bad idea.
 Also, if you feel that the person you are breaking up with might not accept your decision and try to influence you or change your decision or even harm you, breaking up over a text message makes perfect sense.

 Why Do Some People Break Up Over Text?